GeorgeWilkins/Active-Belt-Tensioner/README.md

 safety.

 ## Features
-Although the codebase for this device is designed to be easy to enhance, the included [sample code](#) offers the following:
+The included [sample code](#) offers the following features:
 - **Idle Spring:** While not in a game session, the belts apply a small self-winding torque (as if spring-loaded), meaning any slack is always automatically wound up into the motor pulleys
 - **Breaking:** Under _deceleration_, the belts will tighten proportionally, simulating your body being pushed against the belts as it wants to continue moving forward at the same velocity
 - **Acceleration:** Under _acceleration_, the belts will loosen proportionally, simulating your body being pulled back